Nothing-2A/releases/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 - [ ] I will open one issue per bug, follow the issue format and will add `[BUG]` to the start of my issue title, and I acknowledge that if I don't follow the format, my issue might get closed without further explanation.

+---

+### For External Builders / Developers

+If you are maintaining your builds using our trees and are hoping to get something addressed upstream, please provide additional context that might be helpful:

+*   **Which repository/project are you maintaining in relation to this issue?**
+*   **What is the impact of this bug on your project or maintenance efforts?**
+*   **Are there any workarounds you are currently employing or considering?** (Please link relavant commits if there are any)
+*   **Is this bug blocking any critical development or release for your project?**